-Malta is a small island and has a relatively limited number of good beaches, but there are some that are worth a try, though February’s weather is often not reliable enough for a relaxing beach stay.
-The Sliema sea front contains some rocky areas that can be used for relaxation, and many boat cruises are based at the Sliema sea front.
-St. George’s Bay only offers a small stretch of beach, but is good for its close proximity to various attractions including the clubbing centre of Paceville and the Eden Superbowl.
+Malta is a small island and therefore has a limited number of beaches, but there are some that are worthy of a visit.
+Unfortunately, February’s cool weather is often not reliable enough for a relaxing beach stay.
+The Sliema sea front contains some rocky areas that can be used for lying down your towel and sunbathing.
+If you don’t fancy relaxing, you can take advantage of the numerous boat excursions which depart from here.

 Where to stay

 Malta has many excellent accommodation options to choose from.
-The Hotel Phoenicia at The Mall, Valletta is ideally situated for various attractions in Valletta and boasts a pleasant swimming pool and good 5-star accommodation.
-A good spa hotel is the Seabank All Inclusive Hotel & Spa at Marfa Road, Mellieha Bay, Mellieha, which also houses a Chinese, Brazilian and buffet restaurant.
-The Xara Palace Relais & Chateaux at Misrah il-Kunsill, Mdina is a good option for a romantic retreat, and offers suites with jacuzzis and good food options.
+The Hotel Phoenicia at the Mall, Valletta is ideally situated for various attractions in Valletta and boasts a pleasant swimming pool and top quality 5-star accommodation.